AdobeDocs/commerce-admin.en/help/b2b/account-company-manage.md

 - Apply a balance reimbursement
 - View companies

-These role resources must be set for the [User Role](../systems/permissions-user-roles.md) that is assigned for the Admin user account.
+These role resources must be set for the [User Role](../systems/permissions-user-roles.md) that is assigned to the Admin user account.

-## Apply an action
+## Manage companies from the company view

 The following actions can be applied to either single or multiple records.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Customers]** > **[!UICONTROL Companies]**.

-1. In the first column of the grid, select the checkbox of each record that you want to update and follow the instructions for the action that you want to apply:
+1. In the first column of the grid, select the checkbox of each record that you want to update and follow the instructions for the action that you want to apply.

 ### Activate company accounts